Why It Works

 Cutting them open, here's what I got:

 Check out that texture!
 Biting into them, they're as tasty as they look.
 Tons of bean flavor, plenty of juicy, salty pockets of cheese, and a texture that is tender but not a bit mushy.
-Black bean burger nirvana, if such a state exists.
+Black bean burger paradise, if such a state exists.

 Now listen: these burgers are plenty meaty in texture and flavor, but there are two important things to remember: First, they don't taste anything like a beef burger, nor are they meant to.
 They are a delicious thing-to-stick-in-a-bun all on their own.
 Second, they don't cook the same way beef burgers do because, well, they're not beef burgers.